-We are committed to protecting the bank and our customers by meeting our legal and regulatory requirements in the areas of financial crime.
-For NAB this includes Anti-money-laundering and Counter-terrorism financing (AML/CTF); Anti-fraud, Anti-bribery and corruption; and Sanctions and Embargoes.
+We're committed to protecting our customers and the bank by meeting our legal and regulatory requirements in the areas of financial crime and creating a hostile environment for criminal activity.
+For us this includes:

 Supporting our people when raising concerns

-We are also a signatory to the UN Global Compact (UNGC) which includes a commitment to work against corruption in all its forms, including extortion and bribery.
-See our latest UNGC Communication on Progress.
+- Participating in the UN Global Compact (UNGC) which includes a commitment to work against corruption in all its forms, including extortion and bribery.
+See our latest UNGC Communication on Progress, opens in new window.

 Apologies but the Important Information section you are trying to view is not displaying properly at the moment.
 Please refresh the page or try again later.